pbeukema/LabHacks/readme.md

 ## Open science (opsci) essentials
 * For better or worse, you probably want a website at this stage of human evolution, where you can link to pdfs of your manuscripts, reference code, datasets, point people to etc. The fastest (<1 hr) and simplest (4 steps) way I have come across is through jekyll.
 Follow these steps.
     1. Sign up for [github](https://github.com) if you do not have an account.
-    2. Clone a jekyll website repository to get a resume/academic template (e.g. clone [this](https://github.com/alshedivat/al-folio) your site will eventually look like [this](https://pbeukema.github.io)).
+    2. Clone a jekyll website repository to get a resume/academic template (e.g. clone this [repo](https://github.com/alshedivat/al-folio) and your site will look like [this](https://pbeukema.github.io)).
-    3. Rename the repository you just cloned to [username].github.io. [username] is your actual username (without brackets)
+    3. Rename the repository you just cloned to [username].github.io. [username] is your username from step 1.
-    4. Edit the meta data in the pages directory and config.yml files to suit your needs, go to https://[username].github.io
+    4. Edit the meta data in the pages directory and config.yml files to suit your needs,
-    * N.B.
+    * Go to your website (which will live https://[username].github.io).
+N.B.
 You do not need to install jekyll locally on your machine for this to work.
 The above steps are sufficient.

 ## Data analysis
 * Start every new research project with a clear and universal directory structure for organizing your analysis, data and figures.
 [Here](http://nikola.me/folder_structure.html) is a template as an example you can follow for a transparent directory structure.